CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Method

 \subsection{Pretraining}

 As we have introduced CogLM as a general pretraining framework, in this section, we will describe the details and hyperparameters of our pretrained CogLM.

-\textbf{Tokenization.} We develop a unified tokenizer \emph{icetk} of \textbf{I}mage, \textbf{C}hinese and \textbf{E}nglish.
-As shown in DebertaV2~\cite{he2020deberta}, a large vocabulary (128,000 tokens) benefits.
+\textbf{Tokenization.} We have developed a unified tokenizer \emph{icetk} of \textbf{I}mage, \textbf{C}hinese and \textbf{E}nglish.
+As shown in DebertaV2~\cite{he2020deberta}, a large vocabulary (128,000 tokens) offers many benefits.
 For text, we extract a bilingual vocabulary of 130,000 tokens in icetk and explicitly classify them as Chinese, English, Common or Rare Symbols, so that we can specify the generated language via a sampling mask.
 The image tokenizer is a 20,000-token first-stage VQ-VAE~\cite{van2017neural}, largely following the tokenizer in CogView~\cite{ding2021cogview}.
-Inspired by~\citet{esser2020taming}, a term of perceptual loss~\cite{zhang2018unreasonable} is added to the reconstruction loss, significantly improving the reconstruction performance.
+Inspired by~\citet{esser2020taming}, a term of perceptual loss~\cite{zhang2018unreasonable} is added to the reconstruction loss, significantly improving reconstruction performance.
+(See Appendix for details.)

 \textbf{Transformer.} The backbone of our pretrained CogLM is a Transformer with Sandwich LayerNorm~\cite{ding2021cogview}.
-The model has 6 billion parameters (48 layers, hidden size 3072, 48 attention heads) and been trained for 300,000 iterations in FP16 with batch size 4,096.
+The model has 6 billion parameters (48 layers, hidden size 3072, 48 attention heads), trained for 300,000 iterations in FP16 with batch size 4,096.
 The sequence length is 512, consisting of 400 image tokens, 1 separator and up to 111 text tokens.

-\textbf{Masking Strategy.} We assign 50\% percentage for each sampling strategy of mask regions.
-The analysis from SimMIM~\cite{simmim} exhibits the great importance of the mask percentage and patch distribution.
+\textbf{Masking Strategy.} We randomly select a sampling strategy for each training sample.
+For the mask prediction strategy, the analysis from SimMIM~\cite{simmim} exhibits the great importance of mask percentage and patch distribution.
 We follow their results to sample $4\times 4$ token patches at random until 75\% of the tokens are in the mask regions.
 For bilingual samples, we randomly choose one of the languages during training.